Mittlebenskrise/Mittlebenskrise.github.io/hosting/docker.md

     nano .env

-There are several settings, we will constantly use, so paste these lines into the empty file and adjust them to your needs:
+There are several settings we will constantly use, so paste these lines into the empty file and adjust them to your needs:

     # general server settings
     SERVER_IP=<server-ip>